TaoLabsAI/creator-studio-support/README.md

 # Welcome to Extended Cut Support!

-This repository is the central place for support for Extended Cut.
+This repository is for Extended Cut's suppport.

 ## What You Can Do Here: